Regional CPC FAQ

 How do family members get involved?

 On the day of admission, family members and close friends are welcome to accompany patients, tour the facility, meet members of the treatment team, and learn more about the program.
 With the patient’s consent, family members and close friends can contact the prime nurse or doctor to discuss the individual’s care and progress.
+A family meeting can be arranged during the patient’s admission.

 Do patients have to stay at Homewood Health Centre the entire time?